Top Things Alumni Should Know About Los Angeles:

 appropriate.
 Remember, this is their city, too.

-Ride sharing apps like Uber, Lyft, and Sidecar are widely used and cars are plentiful, so a car is
+Ride sharing apps like Uber and Lyft are widely used and cars are plentiful, so a car is

 almost always just a few minutes away.
 Unlike NYC, you won’t find cabs waiting at every corner, or